-When you apply for an original California DL, you must present an acceptable identity document(s) to establish who you are.
-An acceptable document is one produced by an issuing authority, i.e., county, state, federal, or foreign agency.
-These are original or certified documents establishing birth date, true full name, identity and/or legal presence.
+When you apply for an original California DL, recertify your California Commercial DL, or convert to a REAL ID Compliant DL, you must present an acceptable identity document(s) to establish who you are.
+An acceptable document is one produced by an authority, such as a county, state, federal, or foreign agency.
+These are original or certified documents establishing birth date, true full name, and identity.
 DMV will only accept an original document or a certified copy of the original to establish identity.
+DMV will not accept photocopies, “informational copies,” or documents with the statement, “Informational, not a valid document to establish identity,” or any similar statement.
 Your document(s) must contain your true full name.
 Document(s) presented at a DMV office will be returned to you.

-NOTE: For more information on provisional (minor) DLs, visit the DMV website at www.dmv.ca.gov.
+Note: For more information on provisional (minor) DLs, visit www.dmv.ca.gov.

 True Full Name

-Your true full name is your current, complete name as it appears on your identity or name change document(s).
-If the name on your identity document is different than the name you provided on your application, you must submit an additional name change.
+Your true full name is your current, complete legal name (first, middle, and last name) as it appears on your identity or name change document(s).
+If the name on your identity document is different than the name you provided on your application, you must submit an additional name change document.
 Name change documents that establish your true full name include:

 - Adoption documents that contain the legal name as a result of the adoption.

-- A name change document that contains the legal name both before and after the name change.
+- A name change document that contain the legal name both before and after the name change.